HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

    - Description: User ID, used for authorization.
 Stored as int(10) in the database

 - Parameter: $readonly
-   - Type: tinyint
+   - Type: int
-   - Description: Indicates if the system should be in read-only mode
+   - Description: Indicates if the system should be in read-only mode, read-only flag

 ## Calling Methods
 - GET